 But once the stains are gone, a monthly dose of this solution should keep your toilet clean.

 Some of you might use a Borax based solution for cleaning around your house.

 If so, why not use it to get rid of toilet bowl rings too?

 It is just as effective and is simple to use.

-Instead of mixing Borax with other ingredients however, all you have to do is pour one cup of Borax into your bowl and let it sit for a few hours and then flush.
+Instead of mixing Borax with other ingredients however, all you have to do is pour one cup of Borax into your bowl.

 The Borax will dissolve in the water and go to work.